The Queenealogist’s Home Page

 PART ONE tells the story of Samuel Watson of the 3rd generation, designated #7 in The American Family of John Watson of the Narragansett Country, Rhode Island.
 We call him “the Patriarch” because he was the first to settle in West Greenwich.
 His family stayed there for the better part of 100 years.
 Patriarch Samuel Watson had six sons – Robert, Silas, Hazard, Nicholas, Freeborn, and Samuel Jr., whose story is told in Part Two – and a daughter, Mary, who married Peleg Moon.

 PART TWO features the life of the patriarch’s namesake son Samuel Watson Jr. – designated #26 in The American Family of John Watson of the Narragansett Country, Rhode Island.
 Samuel Watson Jr. had nine children, including sons Hazzard, Benjamin, Daniel, Samuel, and Jeffrey, whose lineage is described in Part Three; and daughters Alice, Esther, Sarah, and one as‐yet unidentified daughter.
-(Our vote goes to Alice Watson as the most interesting of Samuel #26 Watson’s children.)

 PART THREE describes the life and descendants of Jeffrey Watson (son of Samuel #26 and grandson of the patriarch).